API

 Arguments

-ω1::Real: Rabi frequency in rad/s (rotation about the y-axis)B1::Real: Normalized transmit B1 field, i.e. B1 = 1 corresponds to a well-calibrated B1 fieldω0::Real: Larmor (or off-resonance) frequency in rad/s (rotation about the z-axis)T::Real: Time in seconds; this can, e.g., be the RF-pulse duration, or the time of free precession withω1=0m0s::Real: Fractional size of the semi-solid pool; should be in range of 0 to 1R1f::Real: Longitudinal relaxation rate of the free pool in 1/secondsR2f::Real: Transversal relaxation rate of the free pool in 1/secondsRx::Real: Exchange rate between the two spin pools in 1/secondsR1s::Real: Longitudinal relaxation rate of the semi-solid pool in 1/secondsR2s::Real: Transversal relaxation rate of the semi-solid pool in 1/seconds; this number can be calculated with the first function returned byprecompute_R2slto implement the linear approximation described in the generalized Bloch paper
+ω1::Real: Rabi frequency in rad/s (rotation about the y-axis)B1::Real: Normalized transmit B1 field, i.e. B1 = 1 corresponds to a well-calibrated B1 fieldω0::Real: Larmor (or off-resonance) frequency in rad/s (rotation about the z-axis)T::Real: Time in seconds; this can, e.g., be the RF-pulse duration, or the time of free precession withω1=0M0::Real: Equilibrium magnetization (proton density) scaling factorm0s::Real: Fractional size of the semi-solid pool; should be in range of 0 to 1R1f::Real: Longitudinal relaxation rate of the free pool in 1/secondsR2f::Real: Transversal relaxation rate of the free pool in 1/secondsRex::Real: Exchange rate between the two spin pools in 1/secondsR1s::Real: Longitudinal relaxation rate of the semi-solid pool in 1/secondsR2s::Real: Transversal relaxation rate of the semi-solid pool in 1/seconds; this number can be calculated with the first function returned byprecompute_R2slto implement the linear approximation described in the generalized Bloch paper

 Examples